dragonwolf101/C-program-to-swap-numbers/README.md

-# C Program To Swap 2 Numbers
+# C Program to swap numbers